AyushBipinPatel/GIPE-Business-Analytics/README.md

 # GIPE-Business-Analytics

-This repo is to maintain all materials related to the business analytics course taught at GIPE
+Business Analytics is a course offered to various post-graduate programmes at the Gokhale Institute of Politics and Economics.

+This repo contains teaching materials for Business Analytics course offered during the Jan 24 - Mar 24 semester.